bioperl/bioperl.github.io/FAQ.md

 The [BioPerl db](https://github.com/bioperl/bioperl-db) package contains interfaces and adaptors that work with a [BioSQL](https://en.wikipedia.org/wiki/BioSQL) database to serialize and de-serialize Bioperl objects.
 We *strongly recommend you use the [Git version](https://github.com/bioperl/bioperl-db) with the latest [biosql-schema](http://biosql.org).

+### What is bioperl-network?

+The [BioPerl network](https://github.com/bioperl/bioperl-network) package is code to read protein-protein interaction data and convert it to networks of BioPerl objects for analysis.

 ### What is bioperl-microarray?

 The [Microarray package](https://github.com/bioperl/bioperl-microarray) provides some basic tools for [microarray](https://en.wikipedia.org/wiki/microarray) functionality.
 It was started by [Allen Day](https://en.wikipedia.org/wiki/Allen_Day) and may need some more work before it is a mature product.